William Hopkins: Wrangler maker

 Before graduation, Hopkins had married Caroline Frances Boys (1799–1881) and was, therefore, ineligible for a fellowship.
 He instead maintained himself as a private tutor, coaching the young mathematicians who sought the prestigious distinction of Senior Wrangler.
 He was enormously successful in the role, earning the sobriquet senior wrangler maker and grossing £700–800 annually.
 By 1849, he had coached almost 200 wranglers, of whom 17 were senior wranglers including Arthur Cayley and G. G. Stokes.
 Among his more famous pupils were Lord Kelvin, James Clerk Maxwell and Isaac Todhunter.
 Francis Galton praised his teaching style:

 He also coached Edward Routh who went on to be Senior Wrangler and himself a prodigious "wrangler maker".
 In 1833, Hopkins published Elements of Trigonometry and became distinguished for his mathematical knowledge.

 There was a famous story that the theory of George Green (1793–1841) was almost forgotten.
 In 1845, Lord Kelvin (William Thomson, a young man in 1845) got some copies of Green's 1828 short book from William Hopkins.
-Subsequently, Lord Kelvin helped to make Green's 1828 work famous according to the book "George Green" written by D.M.
-Cannell.
+Subsequently, Lord Kelvin helped to make Green's 1828 work famous.